Buddy Ebsen

-Buddy Ebsen (born Christian Ludolf Ebsen Jr., April 2, 1908 – July 6, 2003), also known as Frank "Buddy" Ebsen, was an American actor and dancer, whose career spanned seven decades.
-One of his most famous roles was as Jed Clampett in the CBS television sitcom The Beverly Hillbillies (1962–1971); afterwards he starred as the title character in the television detective drama Barnaby Jones (1973–1980).
+Buddy Ebsen (born Christian Ludolf Ebsen Jr.; April 2, 1908 – July 6, 2003), also known as Frank "Buddy" Ebsen, was an American actor and dancer, widely known for his role as Jed Clampett in the CBS television sitcom The Beverly Hillbillies (1962–1971) as well his title role in the television detective drama Barnaby Jones (1973–1980).

 Originally a dancer, Ebsen began his film career in Broadway Melody of 1936.
 He also appeared as a dancer with child star Shirley Temple in Captain January (1936).
-He was cast to appear in The Wizard of Oz (1939), originally as the Scarecrow, and before filming began, his role was changed to the Tin Man.
+He was cast to appear in The Wizard of Oz (1939), originally as the Scarecrow, but before filming began, his role was changed to the Tin Man.
 He fell seriously ill during filming due to the aluminum dust in his makeup and was forced to drop out.
 He appeared with Maureen O'Hara in They Met in Argentina (1941) and June Havoc in Sing Your Worries Away (1942).
 In Breakfast at Tiffany's (1961), he portrayed Doc Golightly, the much older husband of Audrey Hepburn's character.
 Before his starring role in The Beverly Hillbillies, Ebsen had a successful television career, the highlight of which was his role as Davy Crockett's sidekick, George Russell, in Walt Disney's Davy Crockett miniseries (1953–54).

 Early years

 A middle child with four sisters, Buddy Ebsen was born as Christian Ludolf Ebsen Jr., on April 2, 1908, in Belleville, Illinois.
 His father, Christian Ludolf Ebsen Sr., was born in Niebüll, Germany in 1872 and moved to the United States in 1888.
-He worked as a choreographer and was a physical fitness advocate; he owned a dance studio and subsequently operated a natatorium for the local school district.
+Ebsen Sr. worked as a choreographer and was a physical fitness advocate: he owned a dance studio and subsequently operated a swimming pool for the local school district.
 His mother, Frances (née Wendt), was a Baltic German (specifically, Latvian) painter.

 Ebsen was raised in Belleville until the age of ten when his family moved to Palm Beach County, Florida.
 In 1920, Ebsen and his family relocated to Orlando, Florida.
 Ebsen and his sisters learned to dance at a dance studio his father operated in Orlando.

 During his high school years, Ebsen became a member of John M. Cheney Chapter, Order of DeMolay.
 His involvement as a teenager led to his being recognized by DeMolay in adult life with the award of the Legion of Honor Degree, and later by induction into the DeMolay Alumni Hall of Fame.

 Ebsen graduated from Orlando High School in 1926.
 Initially interested in a medical career, Ebsen attended the University of Florida in Gainesville, Florida, from 1926 to 1927, and then Rollins College in Winter Park, Florida, from 1927 to 1928.
 Family financial problems caused by the collapse of the Florida land boom forced Ebsen to leave college at age 20.